twgjr/side_circuit/README.md

 # Early Attempt: Directly Model a Circuit Simulator as an Optimizer
 An early attempt was made at directly modeling a circuit simulator as in an optimizer (pytorch was used with gradient descent).

-The progress made for the direct approach was branched off under "direct-circuit-optimizer" and is not currently being developed.
+The progress made for the direct approach was branched off under "circuit-optimizer-v0" and is not currently being developed.
 The code is still available for reference.

 The learned parameters being optimized in the direct optimizer were all voltage and current signals and circuit element parameters (such as resistance).
 Any known values had there optimizer parameters frozenThis was a good exercise for my linear algebra and pytorch skills.
 However, it had some shortcomings:
    - the model was very sensitive to large differences in values very typical of electronic circuits and signal processing.
 For example, 1M ohm resistor and 5 V voltage source attemping to find the a tiny current of 5 uA.
 It was difficult to get the model to converge to a solution without some sort of normalization.
 Dynamically normalizing as the model optimized was unpredictable.
 This will less of a problem with a pretrained model due to having predetermined base values from the dataset for normalization.